NREL/Value_of_Information_App/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Sierra Rosado during the genesis of this project and from Nicole Taverna for providing feedback.
+We also acknowledge Drew Siler, Andres Laverde and Gabe Matson for providing case histories using the VOI App for the Geothermal Rising VOI Workshop 2024.

 # References
  J. E. Faulds et al., “Discovering Blind Geothermal Systems in the Great Basin Region : An Integrated Geologic and Geophysical Approach for Establishing Geothermal Play Fairways,” 2015.
 [Online].
 Available: https://gdr.openei.org/files/756/Faulds-DE-EE0006731-Report-v2.pdf